Eric is a writer with an interest in vintage toys and nostalgia, particularly from the '70s and '80s.

-The cowboy theme might have been a little outdated by the time these sets came out, but it sure worked for Lego, and resulted in some of the coolest sets ever.
+The cowboy theme might have been a little outdated by the time these sets came out, but it sure worked for Lego and resulted in some of the coolest sets ever.
 The presence of recurring characters was also an interesting idea, but almost inevitable as Lego was increasingly moving away from the generic character profiles.

 The Pirate theme was another classic launched in the late-80s.
-This pirate with his loot and mischievous monkey named Spinoza was released in a small set simply called Buried Treasure (6234).
+This pirate with his loot and a mischievous monkey named Spinoza was released in a small set simply called Buried Treasure (6234).

 The pirate theme first hit the shelves in 1989, but into the 1990s Lego would expand on the pirate concept with some truly epic sets.

-Along with the pirate minifigures came various adversaries and islanders they would encounter, and amazingly intricate ships and sets.
-The pirate theme originally ran until 1997, and was re-released in 2002.
+Along with the pirate, Minifigures came various adversaries and islanders they would encounter, and amazingly intricate ships and sets.
+The pirate theme originally ran until 1997 and was re-released in 2002.

 Collectible Lego Minifigures